A music preservation label of distinctive music

 - Related Links

-The American Music Recordings Collection (AMRC) is an independent music service on a small budget designed to provide recordings of historical American classical, folk and popular music for research, teaching or listening enjoyment.
+The American Music Recordings Collection (AMRC) is an independent music service on a small budget designed to provide recordings of historical American classical, folk and popular music for performance, research, teaching or listening enjoyment.

-This collection of music has been compiled and edited under the direction of Album Producer, Roger Hall, who is a musicologist and award-winning composer.
-Also, he is Director of the Center for American Music Preservation (CAMP).
+This entire collection of music has been compiled and edited under the direction of Album Producer, Roger Hall, who is a musicologist and award-winning composer.

 Many of the CDs have Premiere Recordings (indicated with + on the list below).

 Because of the special preparations involved for these CDs, these conditions apply: